Dangers With Electric Scooter

 Damages You Can Recover From an Electric Scooter Accident

 If your electric scooter accident resulted from another party’s negligence, you can receive compensation for your expenses, injuries, and losses.
-Either the negligent party’s insurer or the negligent party him or herself is responsible for compensating you.
+Either the negligent party’s insurer or the negligent party he or she is responsible for compensating you.
 A civil court will hear your case and determine what you are due.

 Here are some examples of just some of the damages the court might reward you: